cherryscherry/CSC_CTF/CSC CTF/Read Me.md

 Result `SAHRA 9/2/003/0019`

 A quick google search revealed that the full Site Name is Old Military Hospital, Rhodes University, Grahamstown.
 I found this on https://sahris.sahra.org.za/sites/920030019 which also contained a downloadable PDF Which contained the current department of the building.
+## Forensics
+### One File
+Extracted the docx file.
+Ran strings on the file and didn't see anything.
+Noticed the ton of images that were not displayed and went through each of them.
+Found it in image 23.
+Flag - CTF{unz1p_3v3ryth1ng}